Family Photos: Why they’re important and how to plan for them!!

 🥂 Set aside one specific time for family photos to take place.
 A wedding day can already be a bit chaotic with all that’s going on — keeping the plan as simple as possible ensures we don’t need to send out a search party for Uncle Bob!

-🥂 Ask the officiant/pastor/priest to announce that family photos are happening immediately after the ceremony before sending you back down the aisle as a married couple!
+🥂 If family photos are happening after the ceremony, ask the officiant/pastor/priest to announce that family photos are happening immediately after the ceremony before sending you back down the aisle as a married couple!

 🥂 Finally, make sure your family knows that they will be needed for photos *before they even arrive at the wedding*!!!
 Include an extra slip in their invitations or send out a massive group text.
 If your family already has it in their mind that they’ll be taking pictures before the cocktail hour, there’s much less of a chance they’ll forget and run away towards the food!!